Kenny's Outlines of Criminal Law

-Kenny's Outlines of Criminal Law (originally published as Outlines of Criminal Law) was a criminal law textbook published from 1902 to 1966 by Cambridge University Press.
+Kenny's Outlines of Criminal Law (originally published as Outlines of Criminal Law) was a leading criminal law textbook published in 19 editions from 1902 to 1966 by Cambridge University Press.
 It was originally written by the jurist and academic Courtney Stanhope Kenny, and it was updated for the 14th and 15th editions by G. Godfrey Phillips, and then re-written for its 16th to 19th editions by J. W. Cecil Turner.

 The work offered a systematic and principled treatment of English criminal law, intended for students and practitioners, and it became one of the standard texts in the field during the first half of the twentieth century.

 History

 Development

 The first thirteen editions (1902–1929) of Outlines were written entirely by Kenny himself.
+The full title of the first edition was Outlines of criminal law, based on lectures delivered in the University of Cambridge, and in his preface to that edition Kenny explained that the work was a compilation of the lectures he had given over the previous 25 years.

 After Kenny's death in 1930, G. Godfrey Phillips revised the 14th and 15th editions as Kenny's Outlines, updating statutory and case references while keeping the original structure.

 From 1952 to 1966, J. W. Cecil Turner produced the 16th to 19th editions.
 His 16th edition was described by the Cambridge Law Journal as "an entirely new edition... the book is now his rather than Kenny's".
 Turner reorganized the material on mens rea, homicide, and property offences, and integrated mid-twentieth-century statutory developments.
 Subsequent editions maintained his structure with minor updates.